simonsteer/cl-notifier/README.md

    - Scroll down to see some example commands
 5. Do whatever you want while Node looks for stuff on Craigslist for you

-The very first time you run `node index.js` you'll get emailed a giant list of results.
-Subsequent searches will only attempt to email you new listings.

 Some notes:

 - The very first time you run `node index.js` you'll get emailed a giant list of results.
-Whenever `runSearch` gets called again it will only attempt to email you new listings.
+Subsequent searches will only attempt to email you new listings.

 - Default CLI arguments are set up to search for general items for sale in Toronto every 45 minutes.
 You can easily change the defaults in `index.js` so you don't have to pass any CLI arguments if you wish.